-Returns INTEG ER, a result code.
-The most ty pical value is 0x0000, indicating a successful operation.
-Arguments: - • in the type of the advert that was read.
-Possible values are as nAdvertType 0 ADV_IND Invites connection requests 1 ADV_DIRECT_IND Invites connection from addressed device 2 ADV_SCAN_IND Invites scan request for more advert data 3 ADV_NONCONN_IND Does not accept connections/active scans periphAddr\$ - periphAddr\$ AS STRING urn, this parameter is updated d with the address of the peripheral that sent the advert. advData\$ - d with the data payload of the advert which consists of multiple AD nDiscarded On ret nDiscarded AS INTEGER urn, this parameter is updated ce in the internal queue. d with the number of adverts that were discarded because there was nRssi - This is NOT a value that is s d with the RSSI as reported by the stack for that advert. ent by the peripheral but a value that is calculated by the receiver in nChannel - nChannel AS INTEGER urn, this parameter is set to the he channel on which the advert has arrived.
-Valid values are 0, 1, or
+Returns INTEGER, a result code.
+The most typical value is 0x0000, indicating a successful operation.
+Arguments: • n the type of the advert that was read.
+Possible values are as nAdvertType 0 ADV_IND Invites connection requests 1 ADV_DIRECT_IND Invites connection from addressed device 2 ADV_SCAN_IND Invites scan request for more advert data 3 ADV_NONCONN_IND Does not accept connections/active scans periphAddr\$ byREF periphAddr\$ AS STRING On return, this parameter is updated with the address of the peripheral that sent the advert. advData\$ byREF advData \$ AS STRING On return, this parameter is updated with the data payload of the advert which consists of multiple AD elements. nDiscarded byREF nDiscarded AS INTEGER On return, this parameter is updated with the number of adverts that were discarded because there was no space in the internal queue. nRssi byREF nRssi AS INTEGER On return, this parameter is updated with the RSSI as reported by the stack for that advert.
+Note: This is NOT a value that is sent by the peripheral but a value that is calculated by the receiver in this module. nChannel byREF nChannel AS INTEGER On return, this parameter is set to the channel on which the advert has arrived.
+Valid values are 0, 1, or 2.